Projects & Shows

 *-2020: the season that never was...
 After a decade in the business, with growing success doing local farmers markets and art festivals part-time around the Midwest, this was the year that I finally decided to take the plunge.
 I've long dreamt of a full-time career in nature photography, and early last January I committed to throwing everything I have into trying to see this through.
 I made arrangements, applied to juried shows all over the country, and set my sights for a summer on the road.
 Scary?
 Sure.
 But life is about taking risks, and if I wasn't willing to roll the dice and believe in myself, who ever would?

 Neither timing nor luck have ever been my strongpoints...
 We all know how 2020 played out.
 With just a couple of exceptions, COVID-19 decimated the art show circuit.
 I was able to participate in just two outdoor events last year (Tipton and Whitefish) which were well-organized and took place with an abundance of safeguards and precaution.
 Every other show was cancelled, as were most across the country.
-I do hold hope that with vaccine developments and the competence of a new administration we will finally begin to get this pandemic under control, and that next season can bring a return of these festivals.
+While it was all certainly enough to make me question the viability of doing future shows, I do hold hope that with vaccine developments and the competence of a new administration we will finally begin to get this pandemic under control, and that next season can bring a return of these festivals.

 2020 was a very difficult year on many fronts.
 Please continue to support the arts and artists in any way that you are able as we all look for ways to pick up the pieces and move on.